Jinan University: Administration

-Jinan University has 27 colleges, comprising 59 departments and offering 89 undergraduate major fields.
+Jinan University has 38 colleges, comprising 59 departments and offering 108 undergraduate major fields.
 Among the 55 departments, 43 offer master's degree programs and 19 offer Ph.D. degree-granting programs.
 There are 15 postdoctoral research stations, 182 research institutes and 77 labs in Jinan University.

 The university has four national key disciplines, eight key disciplines of the Overseas Chinese Affairs Office of the State Council, 20 Guangdong Province Level-I key disciplines, and four Guangdong Province Level-II key disciplines.
 The university has a key research base of national humanity and social sciences, a teaching and research base for Chinese language and literature of the Education Ministry, a base for national university cultural quality education, a base of national base for teaching Chinese as a foreign language, an educational base for overseas Chinese education of the Overseas Chinese Affairs Office of the State Council, and a key research base of humanity and social science of Guangdong Province.
 The university has one national engineering center, 7 ministerial centers (engineering centers of the Ministry of Education) and provincial centers, and 11 key ministerial and provincial key laboratories.

 There are 50,535 students in the university, including 10,767 graduates and 22,527 undergraduates.
 The number of overseas students, including foreign students, overseas Chinese students, students from Hong Kong, Macao and Taiwan, is 13,512.

-The current president is Xing Feng.
+The current CCP secretary is Sun Yu and the president is Xing Feng.